dsgelab/RNN/README.md

-# RNN (pytorch) model and preprocessing of Finregistry data
+# Predictive RNN models on Finregistry data using Pytorch

 ## Preprocessing